lep13/EEG-SIGNAL-ANALYSIS-USING-MACHINE-LEARNING/README.md

 FIR Filter Analysis:
 Designing a one-pass, zero-phase, non-causal bandpass filter:

-o Hamming window with passband ripple: 0.0194 and stopband
+Hamming window with passband ripple: 0.0194 and stopband
 attenuation: 53db.
-o Lower passband edge: 0.10
+Lower passband edge: 0.10
-o Lower Transition Bandwidth: 0.10 o Upper passband edge: 40.0Hz o Upper Transition Bandwidth: 10.0Hz o Filter Length: 19821 samples (33.001sec)
+Lower Transition Bandwidth: 0.10
+Upper passband edge: 40.0Hz
+Upper Transition Bandwidth: 10.0Hz
+Filter Length: 19821 samples (33.001sec)

 A Patient Specific Direction or PSD is an instruction to administer a medicine to a list of individually named patients on a list.